-For about a year, I had been keeping an eye on the market for a classic car.
+For about a year, I'd been keeping an eye on the market for a classic car.
 I had a few different cars in mind, and spent many months perusing classifieds sites and reading every classic car magazine I could get my hands on.

-Over a six-month period, a couple of the cars I had been looking at started increasing in price and/or decreasing in availability, pushing them beyond my budget.
+Over a six month period, a couple of the cars I'd been looking at started increasing in price, or decreasing in availability, pushing them beyond my budget.
 But then I found a car that ticked all my boxes and was within my reach.
-And so now I am the proud owner of a 1973 Jaguar XJ6 Series 1 (named Big Red).
+Now, I'm the proud owner of a 1973 Jaguar XJ6 Series 1 (named Big Red).

 The Jaguar XJ6 is a superb car, but there are very few remaining that have avoided rusting away into oblivion.
-It is also a classic car that is significantly undervalued, which is great news for buyers.
+It's also a classic car that's significantly undervalued, which is great news for buyers.
 Give it a few years, and you can expect the market value of this model to rise significantly.
-Older Jaguars like the E-Type and Mark 2 saloon have already seen skyrocketing prices in recent years, and there is no question that the XJ6 will follow in time.
-Fuel consumption isn’t great, but it doesn’t get used for daily driving.
+Older Jaguars like the E-Type and Mark 2 saloon have already seen skyrocketing prices in recent years, and there's no question the XJ6 will follow in time.
+Fuel consumption isn't great, but it doesn't get used for daily driving.

 "It gets plenty of admiring waves from other road users, and is a lovely old thing to drive.”

-So I get to have my cake and eat it, too.
+So, I get to have my cake and eat it too.
 I have a glorious old car which drives beautifully and puts a big smile on my face.
-Plus it will only go up in value over time, so if I ever decide to sell it I can expect to get my money back with a healthy amount of interest!
+Plus it will only go up in value over time, so if I ever decide to sell, I can expect to get my money back with a healthy amount of interest.

 Unlike a new car, which will probably lose two-thirds of its value within its first three years, a classic car is likely to hold or gradually increase its value over time.

-If you are handy with a set of spanners, much of the maintenance and repair work can be done yourself.
-If you’re not an eager DIY mechanic, the relatively simple mechanicals mean that servicing at a garage usually costs much less than on a new car.
+If you're handy with a set of spanners, much of the maintenance and repair work can be done yourself.
+If you're not an eager DIY mechanic, the relatively simple mechanicals mean servicing at a garage usually costs much less than on a new car.